pytorch/ignite/docs/source/concepts.rst

     trainer.add_event_handler(Events.ITERATION_COMPLETED, on_iteration_completed)

-Ignite's :class:`~ignite.metrics` and :class:`~ignite.handlers` also use `engine.state.output`, it is important to read the docs before adding metrics and handlers to the engine.
-There are many ways of creating a `process_function`, this is why Ignite provides output_transform for metrics and handlers. `output_transform` is a function used to transform `engine.state.output` for desired use.
+There are many ways of creating a `process_function`, this is why Ignite provides output_transform parameter for its :class:`~ignite.metrics` and :class:`~ignite.handlers`. `output_transform` is a function used to transform `engine.state.output` for intended use.
+Below we'll see different types of `engine.state.output` and how to transform them.

 In the code below, `engine.state.output` will be a list of loss, y_pred, y for the processed batch.
 If we want to attach :class:`~ignite.metrics.Accuracy` to the engine, `output_transform` will be needed to get y_pred and y from
 `engine.state.output`.
 Let's see how that is done: